paladin-t/b8/docs/workshop.md

 ![](imgs/workshop_submit.png)

-Click the `Push` button to submit it, with agreeing to the terms of service.
+Recommended to use good looking preview, choose proper genre, and write necessary introduction and notes to help people to get better acquainted with your submission.
+Then click the `Push` button to submit it, with agreeing to the terms of service.
 You may edit submitted information in browser later, including changing description, chaging visibility, updating preview images and videos, etc.

 ### Subscribing